-I’m often asked by employers and benefits consultants about one point benefit solution or another, and whether it can deliver on its promise.
-My answer: Consider any point solution with a track record of success.
-My caveat: First, make sure your members can afford their medications.
+We are often asked by employers and benefits consultants about one point benefit solution or another, and whether it can deliver on its promise.
+Our answer: Consider any point solution with a track record of success.
+One caveat: First, make sure your members can afford their medications.

 The market continues to support and adopt these personalized, tech-driven services that address specific health conditions or help close gaps in the healthcare system.
 But success with point solutions only goes so far as the pharmacy benefit that underpins them all.